-30 June 2019 Number of Shares 30 June 2018 Number of Shares
+30 June 2020 Number of Shares 30 June 2019 Number of Shares

 Issued and fully paid:

-At the start of the year 12 10
+At the start of the year 12 12

-Shares issued during the year - 2

-Balance at the end of the year 12 12
+Total 12 12

 Share capital comprises one class of ordinary shares.
 At general meetings of the Company, shareholders are entitled to one vote on a show of hands and on a poll, to one vote for every share held.
 There are no restrictions on the size of a shareholding or the transfer of shares.